sensor-bot/sensor-bot/README.md

 # sensor-bot
 sensor-bot is a web service similar to [io.adafruit.com](https://io.adafruit.com).
-Even with a paid plan, Adafruit deletes your data after 60 days.
+Adafruit is great, but even with a paid plan, they delete your data after 60 days.
 With sensor-bot, you own your data and can do whatever the heck you want with it.
-With sensor-bot's Heroku deployment guide, you can host the service for free with HTTPS and a 500MB MongoDB database.
+Also, with sensor-bot's Heroku deployment guide, you can host the service for free with HTTPS and a 500MB MongoDB database.

 ## Demo
 https://rdelhommer-demos.herokuapp.com